PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:17:56
+Last updated: 2024-04-02 17:18:31
-Random Quote: Experience is not what happens to a man.
-It is what a man does with what happens to him. - Aldous Huxley
+Random Quote: Compassion and happiness are not a sign of weakness but a sign of strength. - Dalai Lama